Lost Sir Massingberd

 Lost Sir Massingberd: A Romance of Real Life is a novel by James Payn.
 It was published serially in the columns of Chambers's Journal, a popular periodical.
 It was published as a book in two volumes in 1864.

+The novel centres on Sir Massingberd Heath, a villainous English landowner whose entailed estate and murderous schemes drive the plot.
+It has been considered the best of Payn's stories and was among the earliest and most popular of his works.
+According to Helen Rex Keller, it is "a modern tale of English country life, told with freedom, humor, and a certain good-natured cynicism."